-These sautéed cinnamon apples are slightly caramelized and spiced just right.
+These sauteed cinnamon apples are lightly caramelized and spiced just right.
 They’re delicious served as a topping for pancakes, crepes, or French toast.
-Or serve them for a nutritious dessert, either by themselves or with a scoop of vanilla ice cream.
-They’re gluten free, paleo diet friendly, refined sugar free, and vegan.
+Or serve these apples for a nutritious dessert, either by themselves or with a scoop of vanilla ice cream.
+They’re gluten free, dairy free, paleo diet friendly, refined sugar free, and vegan.

 You can use any type of cinnamon in this recipe.
 Ceylon and Cassia are the two common types of cinnamon and either variety will work well.